Part 4: Appendices¶

 In exception-based error handling, you raise an exception (via

-) when an error occurs and you catch it (via try
+raise) when an error occurs and you catch it (via try-with)

 to recover.
 Exceptions are fast because the OCaml compiler and runtime